 Federal

-Under Federal jurisdiction, the Occupational Health and Safety Administration (OSHA) regulates workplace safety in all Federal facilities and states that have adopted the OSHA regulations for workplace safety.
+Under Federal jurisdiction, the Occupational Health and Safety Administration (OSHA) regulates workplace safety in all Federal facilities and states that have adopted the OSHA regulations.
 Machinery safety regulations are found in the Code of Federal Regulations (CFR): 29 CFR 1910.

 The Food and Drug Administration (FDA) regulates radiation and radiation-emitting devices through the Center for Devices and Radiological Health (CDRH).
 This includes ionizing sources such as X‑ray machines and non-ionizing sources like lasers.